IMF board approves new food shock financing window to ease war shortages | Business

 IMF board approves new food shock financing window to ease war shortages

-The International Monetary Fund said on Friday its executive board has approved a new food shock borrowing window under its existing emergency financing instruments to help vulnerable countries cope with food shortages and high costs stemming from Russia's war in Ukraine.
+The International Monetary Fund said its executive board approved a new mechanism for low-condition emergency loans to help vulnerable countries cope with food shortages and rising costs stemming from Russia's war in Ukraine.

 “For some time now, the combination of climate shocks, the pandemic and regional conflicts has disrupted food production and distribution, driving up the cost of feeding people and families," IMF Managing Director Kristalina Georgieva said in a statement.
 "Russia’s war in Ukraine has pushed the price of food and fertilizers even higher — hurting food importers and some exporters."